simmundi/soc-struct/documentation/socstructmet/algorithms.md

 uses:

-- replicant pool
+- prefabTag pool
 - population density data
 - configuration (defaults in brackets): count of clergymen (16000), room size (2)

-A pool of clergymen is created, by selecting a subpool of the replicant pool, containing males aged 25-80.
+A pool of clergymen is created, by selecting a subpool of the prefabTag pool, containing males aged 25-80.

 While the number of replicants to create is bigger than the number of replicants created, the algorithm: